TylerLott/SAP-analog/README.md

 Tried several different structures, a simple dense network, a LSTM network, a transformer network.
 I implemented the A2C algorithm to train the networks in tensorflow.
 I think I may need to make some sort of hybrid lstm/transformer to tackle this.
 We'll see how the A2C transformer works first though.

+The A2C is struggling... but I'm going to let it run for a few days.

 ## Unit Tests

 One Set of Tests